The last of the Concordes to fly!

 Concorde 216 made the final fight of all the Concordes and closed the chapter on supersonic passenger travel, when she lifted off the Heathrow runway for the final time and flew back to Filton, on November 26th 2003, a day that ended the Concorde dream for all the many fans around the world.

 Concorde G-BOAF, which is known as Alpha Foxtrot, or just simply as ‘Foxy’ was relocated to Filton to serve as a lasting testimony to the engineers, designers and everyone who helped develop and build Concorde, it was to rightful place to locate this amazing aircraft.
-The plan was to place her on public display and have her undercover within three years.
+The plan was to place her on public display and have her undercover within three years, sadly this hasn’t happened but all is far from being sad as there are great plans now in place for her.

 “Concorde at Filton” was amazing place to visit; every tour was a true technical tour, conducted by a wonderful team, some of which worked on Concorde as designers, engineers and technicians, their stories and knowledge were second to none, but behind the scenes there were problems at Filton.

-The worse event was when a visitor to “Concorde at Filton” sadly fell to his death, at that point understandably everything changed at the exhibit, two members of the management were held in a Police cell over night, with the possibility of being charged with man-slaughter, and then attitude of Airbus seemed to change towards the exhibit.
-Some even went as far as stating that Airbus had become tired of Concorde and would have done anything to see this one removed from their site, but this is only hearsay.
+The worse event was when a visitor to “Concorde at Filton” sadly fell to his death, at that point understandably everything changed at the exhibit, two members of the management were held in a Police cell over night, with the possibility of being charged with man-slaughter, and then following that the attitude of Airbus seemed to change towards the exhibit.
+Some even went as far as stating that Airbus had become tired of Concorde and would have done anything to see this one removed from their site, but this is only hearsay and their later preservation works carried out to the aircraft seem to show that this Concorde has the backing of Airbus in the UK.

 Following the sad accident, both Airbus and BAC were fined, with Airbus taking the biggest hit and blame.
 At that point again understandably, Airbus Health and Safety started putting more and more pressure on the “Concorde at Filton” team, The volunteers could no longer open hatches on the underside, which they did to allow airflow to circulate, the main landing gear water deflectors to be removed, as someone might hurt their leg if they went too close.
 Also they stopped certain maintenance tasks from being carried, after hearing some of the things that were banned; it seemed like more of a case of H&S going silly and over the top.
 The team were also banned from using any steps to reach panels on the under side of the airframe, or walking on the wing, you have to remember that the team needed to carry out these tasks to carry out general maintenance and care of the aircraft, all of these tasks are conducted at other Concorde museums.